 Foremost among the imitators were the Beatles—John, George, Paul, and Ringo—who shamelessly and awkwardly aped such Rutles classics as “Hello Get Lost” and “W.C.
 Fields Forever.”

 In the midst of all this confusion, it’s no wonder that fans now mistake the Rutles themselves for a Monty Python spinoff group that seeks to satirize the Beatles.
 But of course that’s hogwash.
 The Rutles are the real thing.
-As the liner notes on their debut LP point out, theirs is the music that made the 60s what they are today.
+As the liner notes on their debut LP, Meet the Rutles, point out, theirs is the music that made the 60s what they are today.

 You want lyrics?
 How about “Time goes by / As we all know / Naturally / People come and go / Naturally.”
 (If that sounds wise now, wait’ll you hear it on acid!)
 You want melodies?
 Try “Ouch!” (a song the Beatles stole for their second movie), which will send shivers up and down your spine.
 You want a bargain?
 Consider that this long-awaited LP is being offered free to all takers; you merely agree to purchase the accompanying 20-page booklet for a modest $7.98.

 In other words, the Rutles’ debut has it all—lyrics, melody, and price tag, not to mention jacket, vinyl, and hole in the middle.
 Whether it will prompt the outfit to return to live performances remains to be seen but, to borrow one of their titles, I’m “living in hope.”
 As George Harrison recently told reporters, “I was under the impression that it was the Rutles getting back together, not the Beatles, and I think that’s pretty exciting.”